top of page

 (This page is under construction)

 La Raza Galeria Posada has launched an impressive series of events and exhibitions celebrating the Royal Chicano Air Force and its 50 years of influence on culture, art, politics and social justice in Sacramento and beyond.
-The SPC is proud to be part of the planning committee for the effort.
+The SPC is proud to be part of the Promotion Committee for the effort.
 In April, as part of our Poetry Month celebration, we will feature a reading of Chicano poets and an exhibition of some of the many legendary small portraits made by Esteban Villa at literary events around Sacramento.
 We will update the schedule of RCAF events throughout the winter, spring and summer.
-The full schedule — still in progress — appears below the article.
+The schedule — still in progress — appears below the article.

 SPC is proud to participate in La Raza Galeria Posada’s regional tribute to the Royal Chicano Air Force/RCAF and its legacy of art, activism, and community.